 - 108. GENERAL BUSINESS.
 A consideration of the functions, organization, and operation of a business.
-A study of the different types of business establishments, such as manufacturing, service, merchandising, etc. Credit. three hours. - 205.
+A study of the different types of business establishments, such as manufacturing, service, merchandising, etc. Credit, three hours. - 205.
 ACCOUNTING I. Functions and classification of accounts; the recording process.
 Development of modern accounting records, including journals and ledgers, theory of depreciation and reserve accounts.
 Practice set required.
 Credit, three hours. - 206.
 ACCOUNTING II.
 Accounting controls, the voucher system, accounting for taxes and income taxation.
 Introduction to the accounting principles of partnerships, corporations, departmental and branch accounting.
 Prerequisite: Business 205.
 Credit, three hours. - 211.
 BUSINESS MATHEMATICS.
 Instruction and drill in fundamental arithmetic skills; study of processes in other areas of mathematics pertinent to business practice.
-Credit. three hours. - 301.
+Credit, three hours. - 301.
 BUSINESS ENGLISH.
 A course that adapts standard English to the needs of business.
 Hackneyed or stereotyped expressions are omitted.
 Practical composition is given with emphasis upon business and writing.
 An understanding of the more common business terms, situations, conditions, and policies is given.
 The course covers the fundamental principles that govern all kinds of business letters and reports.
 Credit, three hours. - 303.
 SALESMANSHIP.
 A study of the principles underlying the philosophy and techniques of personal selling.
 Credit, three hours. - 305.
-ADVANCED ACCOUNTING I. Amplified treatment of the corporation; special problems related to real and nominal accounts.
+INTERMEDIATE ACCOUNTING I. Amplified treatment of the corporation; special problems related to real and nominal accounts.
 Prerequisite: Business 206.
-Credit, three hours.

-- 306. ADVANCED ACCOUNTING II.
+Credit, three hours. - 306.
+INTERMEDIATE ACCOUNTING II.
 Emphasis on accounting for special forms of business organizations, liquidation of partnerships and corporations, mergers and consolidations.
 Prerequisite: Business 206.
+Credit, three hours.

+- 307. COST ACCOUNTING.
+Practices and procedures; principles and methods of handling material, labor, and overhead costs; procedures in job orders, process cost systems, and standard cost; budget principles and managerial control.
+Prerequisites: Business 205 and Business 206.
+Credit, three hours. - 308.
+MANAGERIAL COST ACCOUNTING.
+An intensive study of the function of accounting with reference to managerial organization and administration.
+Emphasis is placed upon the relation of the accounting system to budgetary control, standard costs, and distribution costs.
+Prerequisites: Business 205, Business 206 and Business 307.
 Credit, three hours. - 310.
 MANAGEMENT.
-Principles and techniques of successful organization, management and operation of business activities including such areas as planning, sales, purchasing, personnel, and finance.
+Principles and techniques of successful organization, management, and operation of business activities including such areas as planning, sales, purchasing, personnel, and finance.
 Prerequisite: Business 108 or permission from the instructor.
 Credit, three hours. - 327.
 METHODS OF TEACHING BUSINESS EDUCATION.
 The principles of teaching and learning commercial subjects in junior and senior high schools.
 Credit, three hours. - 328.
 ADVANCED METHODS OF TEACHING BUSINESS EDUCATION.
-A consideration of the problems, materials, and methods in teaching basic business subjects in junior and senior high schools.
+A consideration of the problems, materials and methods in teaching basic business subjects in junior and senior high schools.
 Credit, three hours. - 401.
 BUSINESS LAW I. Instruction in fundamental legal principles applicable in connection with contracts, agencies, partnerships, corporations, and other business situations.
 Credit, three hours. - 402.
 BUSINESS LAW II.
 Instruction in legal principles pertaining to negotiable instruments, sales, bailments, chattel mortgages, conditional sales and suretyship.
 Prerequisite: Business 401 or permission from the instructor.
 Credit, three hours. - 405.
 MARKETING.
 A study of the economic functions of marketing and of the factors, processes, and institutions which condition these functions.
-Prerequisites: Business 108 and Economics 201 or permission from the instructor.
+Prerequisite: Business 108 and Economics 201 or permission from the instructor.
 Credit, three hours. - 407.
 ADVERTISING.
-A study of the creation of advertising ideas and the use of advertising in business: Prerequisite: Business 108 or permission from the instructor.
-Credit, three hours. - 409.
-COST ACCOUNTING.
-Practices and procedures; principles and methods of handling material, labor, and overhead costs; procedures in job orders, process cost systems, and standard cost; budget principles and managerial control.
-Prerequisites: Business 205 and Business 206.
-Credit, three hours. - 410.
-MANAGERIAL COST ACCOUNTING.
-An intensive study of the function of accounting with reference to managerial organization and administration.
-Emphasis is placed upon the relation of the accounting system to budgetary control, standard costs, and distribution costs.
-Prerequisites: Business 205, Business 206 and Business 409.
+A study of the creation of advertising ideas and the use of advertising in business.
+Prerequisite: Business 108 or permission from the instructor.
+Credit, three hours. - 411.
+TAXATION.
+Principles involved in determining taxable net income and the computation of federal income taxes for individuals, partnerships, and corporations.
+Credit, three hours. - 416.
+INSURANCE.
+A general insurance course covering fire, casualty, and life insurance.
 Credit, three hours.